bbonnin/elastic-shield-config/README.md

 # Configuration for elasticsearch/shield

-This configuration used a self-signed certificate.
+This configuration uses a self-signed certificate and there is no client authentication.

 Links to Elastic site :